Phaeilo/blheli32-python-tools/README.md

 ```bash
 ./dump_fw.py -p <port> -n <esc-id> -o <offset> -l <length> -w <output_file>
 ```

+### `flash_fw.py`
+Writes new firmware from an unencrypted, binary file to an ESC.
+First, the flash contents are removed, then the new firmware is uploaded, and finally the written data is verified.
+The configuration section is also replaced with data from the binary file, hence existing ESC configuration is reset.
+Lastly, the header/license section is populated with the correct serial number.
+It is not possible to overwrite or delete the bootloader, so if something goes wrong the device shouldn't be bricked.
+This script is still pretty rough.

 ### `generate_guesses.py`
 Reads binary data from `stdin` and generates a guessing strategy base on observed patterns.